Undergraduate minors: computer science; informatics

 Graduate degrees: M.C.S.; M.S. in computer science; Ph.D. in computer science

 The Department of Computer Science offers undergraduate programs in computer science and in informatics as well as graduate degree programs in computer science.
-It also offers courses that students in all majors may use to satisfy the General Education Program Quantitative or Formal Reasoning requirement and a First-Year Seminar designed for entering undergraduate students.
-For general information about the department, faculty, and research activities, contact the Department of Computer Science or visit its website.
+It offers courses that students in all majors may use to satisfy the GE CLAS Core Quantitative or Formal Reasoning requirement and a First-Year Seminar designed for entering undergraduate students.
+For general information about the department, faculty, and research activities, visit the Department of Computer Science website or the department's office.

 Undergraduate Programs of Study